Hebrew

 Course Material

-Hebrew courses are open to students in the minor programs and those from other departments who are interested in expanding their knowledge of Hebrew language and culture.
+Hebrew courses are open to students in our minor programs and those from other departments who are interested in expanding their knowledge of Hebrew language and culture.
 Offerings include beginner through advanced Hebrew language courses as well as courses delivered in English about Hebrew and Israeli literature and culture, such as Israeli Cinema, Gender and Sexuality in Israel and Modern Hebrew Literary Classics.
-We also offer a unique general education curriculum (G-PAC) course in beginning Hebrew, HEBR 1001, which combines learning basic Hebrew language skills with a thematic component focused on the history of the Hebrew language.
+Our unique beginning and intermediate Hebrew courses, HEBR 1001 and HEBR 2001, are also accredited as general education courses in the humanities (GPAC critical thinking), and combine learning Hebrew language skills with learning about the history of the Hebrew language.

 Hebrew Placement Exams